vvmruder/redmine_doc_pu/README.md

 Currently Redmine uses RedCloth3, so you have to additionally install RedCloth4.
 The simplest solution is by typing gem install RedCloth, but this only works if you have a compiler set-up, since some parts are written in C code.
 For windows users a pre compiled gem package can be downloaded from the repository.
-Download it first and install it via eg. gem install RedCloth-4.2.2-x86-mswin32-60.gem

 LaTeX
 -----